Landiie/landie.github.io/src/sammi-extensions/landitube-docs.md

 ![showcasing the rendered result inside the bridge](/assets/images/sammi-extensions/landitube/docs-6.png)

-## Poses
+# Poses

 Now that your model is set up with proper emotions, lets get to the good stuff!

 In traditional PNGTubing engines, you had 4 poses per emotion: idle, idle with blink, talking and talking with blink (sometimes you dont even have the blink).

-in "LandiTube", you're allowed to have _as many idle, and talking poses as your heart desires_.
+in "LandiTube", you're allowed to have _as many idle, talking, and other various poses LandiTube supports as your heart desires_.
 Blinking will be discussed further down.

 What does that mean?
-Well, everytime you would go into any of the states mentioned above, it would pick randomly between all of the provided idle, and talking images. _You can have multiple talking poses for a single expression to really show natural movement, combined with multiple idle poses!_
+Well, everytime you would go into any of the states mentioned above, it would pick randomly between all of the provided poses. _Example: You can have multiple talking poses for a single expression to really show natural movement, combined with multiple idle poses!_

 All poses are places inside one of your unique model's unique emotion folders!